MinoruSekine/setup-scoop/README.md

 - If `true` (default), `scoop` will be installed
 - If `false`, `scoop` will not be installed
-  - For example, it is unnecessary to install scoop if cached `~/scoop/` is recoverable
+  - For example, it is unnecessary to install scoop because cached `~/scoop/` will be recovered

 ### `add_extras_bucket`